binyang424/PolyTex/doc/source/test/curve2D_interp_with_confidence.rst

 Save the Kriging model
 ----------------------
-You can save the Kriging model to a file for later use and load it back using pk.load() function.
+You can save the Kriging model to a file for later use and load it back using ptx.load() function.
 Note that the Kriging model is saved in a Python dictionary with its name as the key.

 ..
 GENERATED FROM PYTHON SOURCE LINES 79-81